Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 Randomly test the product or application without test cases with a goal to break the system.

-When to execute Ad hoc Testing?
+When to Execute Ad hoc Testing?

 Ad-hoc testing can be done at any point of time whether it’s beginning, middle or end of the project testing.
 Ad hoc testing can be performed when the time is very limited and detailed testing is required.
 Usually adhoc testing is performed after the formal test execution.
 Ad hoc testing will be effective only if the tester is having thorough knowledge of the system under Test.